 Since our incorporation in late 2007, our operations have included organizing and staffing our company, business planning, raising capital, and discovering and developing our product candidates.
 We have financed our operations primarily through private placements and public offerings of our equity securities and debt borrowings.
-As of June 30, 2020, we had an accumulated deficit of \$425.1 million.
-Our net loss was \$11.9 million and \$9.9 million for the six months ended June 30, 2020 and 2019, respectively.
+As of September 30, 2020, we had an accumulated deficit of \$430.6 million.
+Our net loss was \$17.5 million and \$18.4 million for the nine months ended September 30, 2020 and 2019, respectively.
 Our ability to become and remain profitable depends on our ability to generate revenue or sales.
-We do not expect to generate significant revenue or sales unless and until we or a collaborator obtain marketing approval for and commercialize OLINVYK, TRV027, TRV250, TRV734, or TRV045
+We do not expect to generate significant revenue or sales unless and until we or a collaborator successfully commercialize OLINVYK or obtain marketing approval for and commercialize TRV027, TRV250, TRV734, or TRV045.

-We expect to incur significant expenses and operating losses for the foreseeable future as we continue the development and clinical trials of, seek regulatory approval for, and prepare for commercialization of our product candidates.
+We expect to incur significant expenses and operating losses for the foreseeable future as we commercialize OLINVYK and continue the development and clinical trials of our other product candidates.
 We will need to obtain substantial additional funding in connection with our continuing operations.
 We will seek to fund our operations through the sale of equity, debt financings or other sources, including potential collaborations.
 However, we may be unable to raise additional funds or enter into such other agreements when needed on favorable terms, or at all.
 If we fail to raise capital or enter into such other arrangements as, and when, needed, we may have to significantly delay, scale back or discontinue our operations, development programs, and/or any future commercialization efforts.